 A pelvic fracture is a break of any part of the pelvis.
-The pelvis consists of the two Ilia (Ilium – plural) – the large wing-shaped bones, the Pubis, and the Ischium which connect them at the front and the Sacrum which connects them at the back.
+The pelvis consists of the two Ilia bones, the Pubis, and the Ischium and the Sacrum.
+Here we explain the symptoms, types, and causes of a fracture of the pelvis.

 Symptoms of a Pelvic Fracture